Last updated on May 9th, 2023.

 Known locally as ‘the ship that never sailed’, Blackness Castle was built for the Crichton family in the late 14th century, first as a tower house and then extended into the fortification we see today.

-The reason it has such an unusual nickname is due to the fact that the front of the castle looks like the bow of a ship, and as it points towards the Forth you might be mistaken for imagining it’s about to launch into the water when viewed from a distance.
+The castle stands guard looking out over the Firth of Forth around 20 miles west of Edinburgh where it has served a variety of uses, including a royal stronghold, a prison, and a weapons store.
+The reason it has such an unusual nickname is due to the fact that the front of the castle looks like the bow of a ship, and as it points towards the estuary, you might be mistaken for imagining it’s about to launch into the water when viewed from a distance.

-Back in the 15th century when it was built one of the favoured methods of attacking a castle was by cannon fire – a deadly assault that would see cannonballs smash through castle walls, even up to ten feet thick.
+It’s a strange shape, but the reasons behind the design are actually quite clever.
+Back in the 15th century, when it was built, one of the most popular methods of attacking a castle was by cannon fire – a deadly assault that saw 10-pound cannonballs smash through a castle’s defences, even through walls up to ten feet thick.

 Linlithgow Palace